anitha8132006/anitha-G/README.md

 ---

 ### 🚀 About Me
-- 🎓 Student of Computer Science / IT
+- 🎓 Student of Computer Science
 - 🐍 Python Learner
 - 🌐 Interested in Full Stack Development
-- 📚 Currently learning DSA & Web Technologies
+- 📚 Currently learning DSA & Web Technologies with AI
 - 🎯 Goal: Get placed in a reputed IT company like **TCS**

 ---